Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe

 Turkey meat will not raise your blood sugar levels due to its low carbs and GI index.

-Besides, turkey meat has no heme-iron, saturated fat, sodium, and nitrate contents, associated with an increased risk of type 2 diabetes mellitus.
+Besides, turkey meat has no saturated fat, sodium, or nitrate, which is associated with an increased risk of type 2 diabetes mellitus.
 Just be mindful of consuming it without skin, and don't overcook it.

 To find glycemic index values of 350+ pages, you can visit the Glycemic index chart page.